-- 2 If they are, then the TNC selects the shortest possible solution. - 3 If only one solution is within the traverse range, the TNC selects this solution - 4 If neither solution is within the traverse range, the TNC displays the Entered angle not permitted error message.
+- 1 The TNC first checks whether both solution possibilities are within the traverse range of the rotary axes. - 2 If they are, then the TNC selects the shortest possible solution. - 3 If only one solution is within the traverse range, the TNC selects this solution - 4 If neither solution is within the traverse range, the TNC displays the Entered angle not permitted error message.

-If you do not define SEQ, the TNC determines the solution as follows:
+If you do not define $\ensuremath{\text{SEQ}}$ , the TNC determines the solution as follows: